Enable replication to Azure for VMware VMs

 Azure Hybrid Benefit

-- Save settings for the replicated machine.
+- Save the settings for the replicated virtual machine.

 Learn more about Azure Hybrid Benefit.

 - Each disk should be smaller than 4 TB.